michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 **Initial Load Time**

 The most often mentioned downside is the initial payload size.
 All Blazor WASM apps bootstrap the .NET runtime.
-While Microsoft has made some great gains in trimming this down, it can still result in a large initial download for clients.
+While Microsoft has made gains in trimming this down, it can still result in a large initial download for clients.
 One way the compiler tries to help is by tree-shaking unused code with the Intermediate Language Trimmer.

 **API**